|Effective Annual Rate:||5.12%|

-This APR calculator is designed to help you calculate the Annual Percentage Rate (APR) for a variety of amortizing loans, including personal loans, car loans, and home mortgages.
+This APR calculator is designed to help you calculate the Annual Percentage Rate (APR) for a variety of amortizing loans, including personal loans, secured loans, car loans, and home mortgages.
 This calculator assumes that fees associated with the loan are paid upfront.
 If the fees are added to the loan principal APR would become higher as the interest you will pay on these fees is another cost associated with the loan.
 The calculator will also help you understand the cost of your loan by providing you with the monthly payment amount, total interest that you will pay, and the total payments to fully pay off the loan.

 APR is the annual cost of the loan as a percentage of the remaining principal.
 Thus APR includes not just the annual interest rate but also other loan costs you would have to pay.
 These costs might be upfront loan fees or service charges.
 APR gives you the true picture of the cost of borrowing, which is why knowing your loan's APR is important.

 To use this APR calculator, enter your loan amount, interest rate, loan term length, any additional fees you have to pay for your loan, your payment period and interest compounding frequency.
 Note that this calculator assumes that fees are paid out of pocket.
 If the fees are added to the loan, APR would be higher as the interest on those fees is another cost associated with the loan.
 These additional fees are what makes your APR different from your loan's interest rate.
 If you did not have to pay any additional loan fees, then your APR would be the same as your loan's interest rate.